British Rail Class 90: Caledonian Sleeper

 Virgin Trains contracted were replaced by English, Welsh and Scottish Railway (EWS) Class 90s in March 1998.
 An agreement was reached in 2006 to paint a number of Class 90s into First ScotRail colours, for exclusive use hauling the Caledonian Sleeper.
-In 2015, with Serco taking over the Caledonian Sleeper franchise, the haulage contract went to GB Railfreight, who chose to use Class 92s on the West Coast Main Line; however, due to mechanical problems, a Class 90 locomotive was used.
+In 2015, with Serco taking over the Caledonian Sleeper franchise, the haulage contract moved to GB Railfreight, which chose to use s on the WCML; however, due to mechanical problems, a Class 90 locomotive was used.
 This was initially hired from DB Cargo UK, but later changed to Freightliner.
-Operation ended in October 2019.
+Their operation on the route ended in October 2019.